Fun4All: Reception

 Most of the Fun4All-titles received generally unfavorable reviews.
 Only two of the games received mixed to generally favorable reviews.
 According to GameRankings, the best game under the brand is Little League World Series Baseball 2008 with an average score of 71,37%.
 Kotaku was very negative towards the brand after the initial announcement.
-Other news outlets seemed generally negative towards the brand.
-GoNintendo.com said: "Sometimes...the jokes just make themselves."

 Monkey Mischief!
 Party Time received mostly unfavorable reviews.
 The game was criticized for its lack of creativity, polish and lack of fun.
 Most reviewers also noted that the game had unbearable long and irritating loading screens.
 Adam Ballard from IGN said in his review that the game was "just another member of the long line of mini-game garbage titles put out for the Wii" and that the load screens in Monkey Mischief!
 Party Time are more annoying than the dog in Duck Hunt.
 Derek from Classic Game Room said that the game was "a low-budget, half-baked slice of unoriginal Wii development at its worst".
 He also claimed it to be identical to Block Party, a game developed and published by the same company.

 Big League Sports received generally unfavorable reviews after its launch.
 Many reviewers criticised the game for its lack of variety and overall lack of polish, good ideas and controls.
-IGN's Aaron Thornton said in his review that most games revolve around flailing your arms around constantly.
+IGN's Aaron Thornton said in his review that most games revolve around players flailing their arms around constantly.
 He also noted that most of the games felt similar and criticized the lack of variety.
 GameChronicles.com said in their review that Big League Sports is "a miserable game that should rather be released as a $10 WiiWare game" and that the game should be avoided at all costs.